• Skip to primary navigation

 • In a large high sided skillet (that has a lid) saute the 1 cup diced onions and 3 chopped garlic cloves in 1 tablespoon olive oil, over medium low heat.
 Just until softened, about 5 minutes.

-• Pour in 1 cup chicken broth and two 10 ounce cans of red enchilada sauce.
+• Pour in 1 cup chicken broth and the red enchilada sauce.
 (If you are using 1 cup shredded or diced chicken, add that now) Bring to a boil over medium heat.

 • Lower the heat to low and nestle the tortillas into the sauce.